-- The first day of the month in which they applied for RAP is at least 10 years since their last PSED. - The borrower has received at least 60 cumulative months of RAP or Interest Relief since their last PSED. - The borrower has received a Debt Reduction in Repayment.
+- The first day of the month in which they applied for RAP is at least 10 years since their last PSED: or - The borrower has received at least 60 cumulative months of RAP or Interest Relief since their last PSED; or - The borrower has received a Debt Reduction in Repayment.

-Note: Effective January 1, 2020, in the case of a borrower who has rehabilitated their defaulted loan since their last PSED, the rehabilitation date would be used to determine RAP eligibility instead of the PSED.
+Note: In the case of a borrower who has rehabilitated their defaulted loan since their last PSED, the rehabilitation date would be used to determine RAP eligibility instead of the PSED meaning time is reset to zero and if the borrower requires support from RAP they will begin at RAP Stage 1.